Skip to main content

 You can do this by going to File > Open (Mac) or File > Open Folder (Windows), navigate to your folder, select it, and hit Open (Mac) or Select Folder (Windows).

-2. Open the Source Control panel vscode soure control icon on the left of the window.
+2. Open the Source Control panel on the left of the window.

-3. In the Source Control panel vscode soure control icon, any modified work will appear under Changes with clear status indicators:
+3. In the Source Control panel , if any work has been done, under Changes you’ll see files listed with their status:

 M = modified U = untracked D = deleted